waydabber/BetterDisplay/README.md

 - Better quality zooming (`System Preferences`»`Accessibility`»`Zoom`) or High Quality screenshots even on Full HD displays.
 - You can use it instead of or alongside other apps that create custom native resolutions.

-## Installation and usage
+## Usage

-1. Download the app and install it by moving the unarchived BetterDummy app into the `Applications` folder of your Mac
-2. Start the app
+1. Start the app
-3. In the app menu choose `Create New Dummy` and select your desired aspect ratio
+2. In the app menu choose `Create New Dummy` and select your desired aspect ratio
 <br/>
 <div align="center">
 <img src=".github/menu.png" width="469"/>